snoiarao/registration_trials/README.md

 - one stream must capture the expert's viewpoint when examining individual onions (hand raised to face)
 - the bins or bin region must be visible by one, both, or a combination of the two streams

 To address the onion on the conveyor, we place one kinect anywhere between directly in front of the observer to 90 degrees either direction.
 To address the expert's viewpoint, we place the second camera at varying heights above the expert's left or right shoulder.
-Below is an example of the shoulder camera's perspective; the camera can see much of the conveyor belt and can also detect possible blemishes when the expert investigates an individual onion.
+Below is an example of the shoulder camera's perspective with the image and depth frames overlaid; the camera can see much of the conveyor belt and can also detect possible blemishes when the expert investigates an individual onion closer to their face.

 <img src="https://github.com/snoiarao/registration_trials/blob/master/imgs/exp0.png" width="50%" height="50%">